mrRubyDev/mrRubyDev/README.md

 Hi, i'm Mateo 👋

-I'm a Full Stack Software Engineer with main focus on the JavaScript environment.
-Some of the technologies that I love working with are React, React Native, TypeScript, Redux, Redux-Saga & Thunk, Express, Koa, MongoDB, PostgreSQL, Node.js and GraphQL.
+I'm a Mobile Engineer with expertise in React Native.
+Some of the other technologies that I love working with are React, TypeScript, Redux, Redux-Saga and Solidity.

-I am currently part of the amazing Frontend team @ [Monolith](https://monolith.xyz/), [Token.com](https://token.com) and [PoseidonDAO](https://github.com/Poseidon-DAO).
+I am currently part of the amazing Frontend team @[Token.com](https://token.com) and [PoseidonDAO](https://github.com/Poseidon-DAO).

 I'm also deeply interested in Blockchain and the web3 world.